|Dates / Deadlines:|

 In the words of Virginia Woolf, "London is enchanting.
 I step out upon a tawny coloured magic carpet, it seems, and get into beauty without lifting a finger."

-The last few years have seen a spectacular change in the face of London.
-The Tate Gallery opened a new gallery of modern art next to the recently reconstructed Globe Theatre; the world's largest ferris wheel stands on the banks of the Thames, giving views of the entire metropolis; a new pedestrian bridge links the cultural centers of the South Bank to St. Paul's across the river.
+London itself lets you walk streets that would still look familiar to Charles Dickens, visit the medieval fortress where Anne Boleyn was beheaded, and even view parts of the old Roman wall built around 1700 years ago.
+At the same time, the city immerses you in recent (and emerging) developments in art, theatre, architecture, commerce, politics, and more.
+The last two decades have seen a spectacular change in the face of London.
+The Tate Gallery opened a new gallery of modern art next to the recently reconstructed Globe Theatre; the London Eye, the world's largest Ferris Wheel stands on the banks of the Thames; a new pedestrian bridge links the cultural centers of the South Bank to St. Paul's across the river; the Shard, a 95-story tall skyscraper, offers views across the entire metropolis from its observation deck.

-English and American instructors jointly lead the month-long course of study that continually moves from the classroom into the rich urban surroundings.
-Students will discover London's architecture by standing within such glorious buildings as the Houses of Parliament or Westminster Abbey.
-They will study paintings by sitting before them in the Tate or National Galleries.
+British and American instructors jointly lead the month-long course of study that continually moves from the classroom into the rich urban surroundings.
+Students will discover London's architecture by standing within such glorious buildings as the Houses of Parliament and Westminster Abbey.
+They will study paintings by sitting before them in the Tate and National Galleries.
 They will study literature while following the paths walked by fictional characters and history while occupying the spot where history was made.

 While London is the focus of our interdisciplinary work, the program is also interested in the methods and goals of international study.
 How does the experience of life abroad affect our academic aims?
 What does it mean to participate in a global community?
 What role does our own national identity play within the context of international study?
 Questions such as these form an essential part of our course.